digital-asset/daml-common/GOVERNANCE.md

 The inclusion of a new library is discussed on the GitHub issue.
 All DA engineering is invited to take part.
 In order to be considered conclusive a discussion must garner the attention of at least 5 engineers.

 ### Acceptance
 Special role in the process is given to the root code owners of this repository.
 They assume the role of the arbiters of the discussion surrounding inclusion of the new libraries.
-It does not mean that they have the authocratic power over the contents of the repository.
+It does not mean that they have the autocratic power over the contents of the repository.
 It rather means that they are the gate keepers of the process that can asses that a sufficient consensus has been reached in the github issue discussion.
 Think of their role as akin to that shared by the speaker of the house of commons in the UK.

 ### Seeding
 One of the root code owners creates a directory intended to contain the library and adjusts the CODEOWNERS file to list the designated maintainers.